ilyakashtelyan/pmc-docs/docs/source/index.rst

 For new users, we suggest starting by reviwing the general workflow diagram, as well as the the `intro <intro.html>`__ and `roles <roles.html>`__ pages before proceeding with the rest of the docs.

-The tasks described here are organized in the same order as they are encountered in the workflow to the maximum extent possible.
+To the extent possible, the tasks described here are organized in the same order as you will encounter them in the workflow.
 Please keep in mind that some tasks or task chains may run in parallel.
 Please refer to the workflow diagram for further information.